Generic Name: interferon beta-1a (IN-ter-FEER-on BAY-ta)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Drowsiness; flu-like symptoms (eg, headache, tiredness, fever, chills, back pain, muscle aches, weakness); pain, redness, or swelling at the injection site; stomach pain.
+Drowsiness; dry mouth; flu-like symptoms (eg, headache, tiredness, fever, chills, back pain, muscle aches, weakness); muscle or back pain; stomach pain.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in vision; chest pain; dark urine; depression; easy bruising or bleeding; extreme tiredness or weakness; fast or irregular heartbeat; feeling cold or hot all the time; infection at the injection site; seizures; suicidal thoughts or behaviors; unexplained change in weight; yellowing of the eyes or skin.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue); change in balance; change in vision; chest pain; easy bruising or bleeding; extreme tiredness or weakness; fainting; fast or irregular heartbeat; feeling cold or hot all the time; mental or mood changes (eg, anxiety, depression); mouth sores; red, swollen, blistered, or peeling skin; seizures; suicidal thoughts or behaviors; symptoms of infection (eg, fever, chills, or persistent sore throat; increased or painful urination; warm, red, or swollen skin); symptoms of liver problems (eg, confusion; yellowing of the skin or eyes; dark urine; pale stools; nausea; stomach pain; loss of appetite; unusual tiredness); unexplained change in weight.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.